 The Executive Director shall attend all meetings and keep a written record of all business conducted at meetings.
-The Executive Director shall make a report of activities between meetings, director shall attend all meetings.
+The Executive Director shall make a report of activities between meetings.

 SECTION 2: A simple majority of the members shall constitute a quorum.
 No business shall be considered without the presence of a quorum, except to adjourn or recess.
 Any formal action must be by a simple majority of the Council members present with a quorum unless otherwise designated in these bylaws.